 Preserving Your Jaw Bone

 And there’s one significant advantage to implants: They can help prevent bone atrophy.
 Just like other cells in your body, bone cells die off and replenish themselves on a regular basis.
 But what triggers that replenishment cycle is stimulation.
 Your jaw bone needs to be stimulated to regrow, and it receives that stimulation from pressure exerted by your tooth roots.
 Once the root is gone, the bone begins to atrophy.
 Over time, bone loss can effect the roots of those neighboring teeth, causing them to become weak and loose and eventually resulting in additional tooth loss.

 The titanium posts used in dental implants can continue to simulate bone tissue, so cells replenish and bone loss can be averted.
 Dentures and bridges that rest on top of the gums simply can’t do that, which means the risk of additional tooth loss can be higher with dentures and bridges compared to dental implants – and that means you could wind up facing more expensive restorations later.

 Finding the Best Dental Implants in Nashville TN

 If you’re missing a tooth or if an extraction is in your future, you owe it to yourself to explore all your options.
 Having strong and attractive teeth can be vital to your health and self-esteem.
 When it’s time to replace one or more teeth, choosing the option that feels, looks and works like your natural teeth just makes sense.
-As the periodontist in Nashville TN, Dr. Jason Primm is skilled in placing dental implants that are comfortable, durable and natural-looking.
+As the periodontist in Nashville TN, Dr. Jason Primm and Dr. Michael Skinner are skilled in placing dental implants that are comfortable, durable and natural-looking.
 To learn more about dental implants, call our office at 615-370-9486 and schedule your appointment today.